High Blood Pressure (Hypertension)

 - Reducing your salt intake

-• Doing more exercise
+- Doing more exercise

-• Losing weight
+- Losing weight

-• Eating fewer fatty foods
+- Eating fewer fatty foods

-• Reducing alcohol consumption
+- Reducing alcohol consumption

 - Giving up smoking

-• Drinking fewer caffeine-based drinks
+- Drinking fewer caffeinated drinks

-• Eating a healthier diet
+- Eating a healthier diet

-If you have severely high blood pressure or your blood pressure is not reduced back down to what is considered normal, you may be prescribed high blood pressure medication.
+If you have severely high blood pressure, or if your blood pressure is not reduced after making these lifestyle alterations, you may be prescribed a high blood pressure medication.

 Angiotensin-II receptor blockers (ARBs)

-Although beta blockers are no longer a first-line medication for high blood pressure, you may be prescribed them if you are unable to take any of the medications listed above or if they do not provide the desired results.
+Although beta blockers are no longer a first-line medication for high blood pressure, you may be prescribed them if you are unable to take any of the medications listed above, or if they do not provide the desired results.

-Whilst treating your hypertension, your doctor will monitor your blood pressure on a regular basis.
+While treating your hypertension, your doctor will monitor your blood pressure on a regular basis.
 As well as taking your blood pressure manually, they may request that you wear a blood pressure monitor for 24 hours, so that it can be monitored throughout the course of the day and night.